IavnFGV/relay-hw-655/README.md

   on Ping#192.168.0.171#reachable=false DO backlog; var1 3; add2 1  ENDON
   on var1#state=3 do backlog; var5 0; var2 %var3%; var1 0; rule3 0; rule2 1 ENDON

   on var2#state==11 do tmsend UPS: plug is NOT RESPONSIBLE.
-There is no Electricity.
-Monitoring PC. endon on var2#state==12 do tmsend UPS: PC is not responsible.
-Waiting 60 secs to shutdown UPS. endon on var2#state==13 do tmsend UPS: PC relay is down.
+Lets wait 1 minute and check router. endon on var2#state==12 do backlog; tmsend UPS: router is ok. returning to usial monitoring.; var2 %var3% endon on var2#state==2  do var2 %var3% endon on var2#state==13 do tmsend UPS: router is also Down.
+Waiting for PC shutdown. endon on var2#state==14 do tmsend UPS: PC is not responsible.
+Waiting 60 secs to shutdown UPS. endon on var2#state==15 do tmsend UPS: PC relay is down.
 Moving to Wait Electricity. endon
   ```
 6. to enble sending telegram notification  please run this
   ```